A Story about George

 Once upon a time, in a land of metaphor, there lived a database called George.
 George was one of the most prominent databases the land had ever seen.
 In fact George was more than a database, George was a data craftsman.
 He had been responsible for the care and welfare of data for as long as data had existed in the little land, and the application developers loved him for his meticulous stewardship of most precious commodity.
 Life was good.

-Time passed and the sun shone hard on the little land.
-Data flourished.
+Time passed and data flourished.
 George did his best to keep up, furrowing his data into neat little rows that stretched long into the distance.
 The furrowing hurt his hands but it was good, honest work and George loved it.

 One day George was in the local hardware store stocking up on locks and latches when he overheard the local warehouse owner, Sandy, talking about Doogle.
-George knew of Doogle but they had never met.
 Doogle was a new industrialist who had acquired a lot of data, but hadn’t done much with it.

 “He’s started managing his own data” said Sandy in a strangely audible whisper “…and without a database!”

 For a moment George was startled.
 He caught up with Sandy at the bus stop and quizzed her in detail about what was going on.
 Apparently Doogle had come to Application Town with some fancy new ways.
 Ways that bared little resemblance to anything George had heard of.
 Doogle’s vast plantation of raw data remained completely unfurrowed.
 There were no neat rows and, making matters worse, the application developers appeared somewhat in awe of him.
 This extent of reverence was completely lost on George, after all Doogle’s data sounded like it was a complete mess!

 This was one step too far for George and he set off for Application Town to sort this situation out.